hawkeye64/electron-quasar-file-explorer/README.md

+**Updated:** The sources in this article were originally for Quasar Framework v0.17 (then upgraded to Quasar Framework v1.0.0).
+I have rewritten the File Explorer to use Quasar Framework v2 (Vue 3).
+You can access the new repo [here](https://github.com/hawkeye64/electron-quasar-file-explorer-v2).

 # Building an Electron File Explorer with Quasar (and Vue)

 Note: **This repo has been upgraded to use Quasar Framework v1.14.1 and Electron v10.1.3**.
 For the previous work done with Quasar Framework v0.17+ and Electron v3+ go [here](https://github.com/hawkeye64/electron-quasar-file-explorer/tree/quasar-v0.17).
 Also note, that the original text to the [article](https://medium.com/quasar-framework/building-an-electron-file-explorer-with-quasar-and-vue-7bf94f1bbf6) remains mostly intact below (with some _Edit Notes_).
 There may be things in the article that are no longer the same in the upgraded repo or upgraded packages.